-WORSHIP SERVICES

-Religious gatherings and ceremonies (including weddings and funerals)
+WORSHIP SERVICES Religious gatherings and ceremonies (including weddings and funerals)

 If these events are held at places of worship there will not be any vaccination requirements or limits on participants, nor any requirement for organisers to check vaccination status.
-COVID check-in marshals must continue to ensure all attendees check-in.
-If the ceremony is at a hospitality venue, vaccine requirements will apply.
+COVID QR code check-in is no longer required.
+QR Check-in codes may be removed, but should be stored safely in case these are again required in the future.